ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 However, the EVM design standard and format, which both Ethereum Classic and Ethereum follow, which impacts users and dapp developers, is practically the same for both.

 As blockchains are open source projects, any system may adopt the upgrades and changes of any other system within the standard.
-This maintains operational parity between all blockchains and means that ETC and ETH will always be state of the art technology as both will always be up-to-date in their functionality and features.
+This maintains operational parity between all blockchains and means that ETC and ETH will always be state of the art technology as both will always be up to date in their functionality and features.

 **For more information:**